rrvsh/pantheon/README.md

-> "This is fucking brilliant.
+> This is fucking brilliant.
 Nobody needs this, nobody has a real use for this
 > and this definitely does not attract girls.
 Still, I'll try this and probably
-> love it. -Tim Goeree"
+> love it. -Tim Goeree

 # As Yet Unreproducible